SEKOIA-IO/documentation/docs/xdr/usecases/playbook/Add_UserAgent_in_comment.md

 # Enrich Alert with User agent in comment

-This use case describes how to enrich an alert with the User agent in comment
+This use case describes how to enrich the comments of an alert with the User agent extracted from the associated events.

 ## Prerequisites